vecnz/Website/content/about.md

 +++
 title = "About"
+description = "VISDA"
-description = "Victoria Engineering Club" date = "3-3-2022"
+date = "7-5-2022"
-aliases = ["about-us", "about-vec", "contact"] author = "Shae West"
+aliases = ["about-us", "about-visda", "contact"]
 +++

-Victoria Engineering Club is a group of Victoria University students who share a common interest in engineering and technology.
-We host events involving gaming, software and electronic challenges, and connections with notable members of the engineering and technology industry.

-Our goal is to enrich students’ university experience by providing opportunities to connect with the New Zealand tech industry, develop skills, and engage in fun social activities.
+Our purpose at VISDA is to support students’ to expand their knowledge, skills and experiences in Data Analytics and Information Systems.
+We also provide opportunities for students to connect with alumni and employers, so students are ready to enter the industry before graduation

+Last Updated: 7/05/2022